achitashakhanova24/JS-Calculator/README.md

-#JS Calculator
+# JS Calculator
-JS Calculator is a simple web-based calculator designed for performing basic arithmetic operations.
+JS Calculator is a web-based calculator designed for performing basic arithmetic operations.
 Built using HTML, CSS, and JavaScript, this calculator offers a user-friendly interface for quick and easy calculations.

-Features
+## Features
  Responsive Design: The calculator features a responsive design, ensuring optimal performance across various devices and screen sizes.

 Clear and Intuitive Interface: With a clean layout, the calculator provides a straightforward and intuitive interface, making it easy for users to perform calculations.